Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 *Present day.
 Evening.*

-The tea house in Shadow City smelled like smoke and secrets, the kind of place where conversations happened in corners and nothing was written down.
+The tea house in Shadow City was dim and layered with pipe-smoke, the kind of place where conversations happened in corners and nothing was written down.
 Vàscalìn found Èitar in the back, settled into shadows like she'd grown there, a cup of something that wasn't tea cooling in front of her.

 "Òràhd Vàscalìn."
 The information broker's voice was silk over stone.
 "Twice in one month.
 People will talk."